mt-caret/mizu/README.md

 ## why not [Signal](https://signal.org/)?

-While I agree Signal should be your first choice when looking for a secure messenger, it has different design goals from mizu.
+While I agree Signal should be your first choice when looking for a secure messenger, it has different design goals from Mizu.

 - Signal requires a smartphone and a phone number